goblimey/ntripcaster/README.md

 ```

-The last few lines of the file specify the user names and passwords
+The last few lines of the file specify the user names and passwords.
+You need one line for each of the mountpoints you specified in sourcetable.dat.
-that rovers must use to access the mountpoints.
+The rovers use these to access the mountpoints.
-There is one line per mountpoint:
+For example:

 ```
 /uk_leatherhead:user1:password1,user2:password2
 ```
+creates user names "user1" and "user2" whic a rover can use to connect to that mountpoint.

 In this file, the mountpoint names must start with "/"
 (but not in sourcetable.dat).